Esperansa1/Searching-Algorithm-Visualizer/README.md

-Searching Algorithm Visualizer
+# Searching Algorithm Visualizer
-Credits: Or Esperansa
+## Credits: Or Esperansa

+## Instructions

-Press P to cycle to the next algorithm
+- Press P to cycle to the next algorithm
-Use left mouse button to place start and end point After start and end point are placed, click left click to place walls Use right click to remove unwanted cells and to adjust the field Press space to start the simulation
+- Use left mouse button to place start and end point
+- After start and end point are placed, click left click to place walls
+- Use right click to remove unwanted cells and to adjust the field
+- Press space to start the simulation

-Colors meaning:
+## Colors meaning

-Blue - Start/end point
+- Blue - Start/end point
-Black - Wall
+- Black - Wall
-Green - Open set (nodes to be visited)
+- Green - Open set (nodes to be visited)
-Red - Closed set (nodes that have already been visited) Pink - Solution/Path
+- Red - Closed set (nodes that have already been visited)
+- Pink - Solution/Path

-Algorithms included:
+## Algorithms included:
-A*
+- A*
-Dijkstra's Algorithm
+- Dijkstra's Algorithm

--- Coming Soon --
+## Coming Soon
-Ability to speed up the visualization
+- Ability to speed up the visualization
-Maze constructors
+- Maze constructors